s14321k/Interview-Qusions-markdowns/JavaQuestions.md

 1. Write a Java Program to remove all white spaces from a string without using replace() – Use Java8 syntax.

-2. Find the first non-duplicate character in a String (E.g Apple – ‘A’; Madam – ‘D’)
+2. Find the first non-duplicate character in a String (Eg Apple – ‘A’; Madam – ‘D’)

 3. Write a java program to find the 3 highest repeated character

-4. Find missing  element in the array comparing array a (1,1,2,5,6,9) and b (2,9,5) O/P: 1,6
+4. Find missing element in the array comparing array a(1,1,2,5,6,9) and b (2,9,5) O/P: 1,6

 5. Same method name with different parameter.
 Which method will get execute?

+6. Get  even numbers from an array using stream.

 ```java
 public class SimpleClass